imageboss/imageboss-wordpress/readme.txt

 * Image CDN.
 * Image Filters.
 * Watermarking.

+Your WordPress Themes are now even more powerful and flexible.

 Caution: This plugin may cause some server side cache services to return non-cached content to all users.